-The graph of historical sales, including a year forecast, at Umzinto WTP illustrates a current AADD demand of 11.0 Me/day.
-Sales peaked at 12.6 Me/day in May 2019.
+The graph of historical sales, including a year forecast, at Umzinto WTP illustrates a current AADD demand of 10.2 Me/day.
 The decline in sales may be attributed to the active detection and leak repairs undertaken by Ugu DM.
 In addition, the DM has experienced challenges in supply to the Malangeni area.
 The South Coast Pipeline (SCP-2a) assisted in continued supply to the Middle South Coast Region.

 The forecast sales growth is constrained by the available supply in the short term.
-Consequently, the 12-month moving average of sales from the Umzinto WTP is projected to be limited to 12.0 Me/day, i.e. the yield of the water resource (Figure 11.41) including the emergency scheme.
+Consequently, the 12-month moving average of sales from the Umzinto WTP is projected to be limited to 12.0 Me/day, i.e. the yield of the water resource (Figure 11.56) including the emergency scheme.

 Amanzimtoti WTP (Upper Sub Region, Nungwane / Mgeni System) via the SCP-1 pipeline is used to augment the above potable water sales at Umzinto WTP.
 This may be attributed to the previously mentioned shortfall in raw water resources at both Umzinto and E.J.
 Smith Dams.
-As a result Umzinto WTP operates as both a WTP and a bulk distribution node for the Middle South Coast sub-region.
+As a result, Umzinto WTP operates as both a WTP and a bulk distribution node for the Middle South Coast sub-region.

 The design capacity of the Ellingham-Umzinto link, including in-line booster pump station at Scottburgh South Reservoir is 6.4 Me/day, and is more than adequate to augment the shortfall in supply from the Umzinto and E.J.
-Smith Dams (Figure 11.41).
+Smith Dams (Figure 11.56).
 With little opportunity for additional yield from these dams, the raw water supply to Umzinto WTP needs to be investigated / augmented to enable use of the installed treatment capacity.

-Figure 11.41 Water demand from Umzinto WTP.
+Figure 11.56 Water demand from Umzinto WTP.